Skip to content

 Journal

-• Journal system — Journal capabilities and workflows
+• Journal system — Journal capabilities, logical-day policy, mutable notes, planning, and dashboard projections.

 • Activity Timeline capability — Infer recent activity from journal entries and optionally deeper signals.
 Returns a structured timeline with events, gaps, and relative timestamps.
 Use for understanding what happened during a time window.